jlapeyre/Symata.jl/README.md

 ```

 If you use linux, you may have your distribution's `sympy` package installed and it may be
 out of date.
-In this case, try the procedure above.
+In this case, try the procedure above, and/or try removing your distribution's `sympy` package.

 SJulia is not a registered module, so it cannot be installed via `Pkg.add`.
 Instead, it can be installed and used as follows